 When Donna returned to America, she was already a star.
 Capitalizing on her good looks, a publicity photo of Donna in a sexy pose was sent to all the Discos in New York city, along with a copy of "Love To Love You Baby".
-The song soon rose to number two on the Billboard Hot 100.
-An album of the same name was released in late 1975 and it too went gold.
+The song soon rose to #2 on the Billboard Hot 100.
+An album of the same name was released in late 1975 and both went Gold.

 Donna was never comfortable with her Sex Goddess image, but her producers convinced her that it was all part of the hype.
 The success of "Love To Love You Baby" triggered a series of Donna Summer albums that would brilliantly blend the primal groove of Disco and Funk with symphonic strings and soaring, dramatic vocals.
 Hardcore club DJs took delight in expansive epics like "Spring Affair", "Try Me (I Know We Can Make It)" and "Could It Be Magic", while Pop radio programmers indulged in less lengthy but equally compelling songs like, "I Feel Love" (#9 in 1977), "I Love You" (#37 in 1978), "Last Dance" (#3 in 1978) "MacArthur Park" (#1 in 1978), "Heaven Knows" (#4 in 1979) "Hot Stuff" (#1 in 1979), "Bad Girls" (#1 in 1979), "Dim All The Lights" (#2 in 1979), "No More Tears (Enough Is Enough)" (#1 in 1979) and "On The Radio" (#5 in 1980).
 Summer recorded eight albums in four years, all of which went Gold.
 The last four went Platinum.
 She also won an Oscar and a Grammy for "Last Dance" as the theme to the movie "Thank God It's Friday".